serebrov/serebrov.github.io-hugo/content/posts/2015-05-20-cloudwatch-setup.md

 Here we see some definitions like log file path (`LogFile`), log timestamp format (`TimestampFormat`) and filter patterns (`Http4xxMetricfilter`, `HttpNon4xxMetricFilter`, ...).
 These definitions work as constants defined at the top of the template and are referred from other sections of the file.

-Filter patterns will be used to setup metric filters for the access log.
+Filter patterns will be used to set up metric filters for the access log.
 Here we have patterns which will find all requests with 4XX response code, all requests with non 4XX code, all 5XX responses and all non 5XX responses.

 The `TimestampFormat` setting is used by CloudWatch Logs agent to get timestamps for log records, so it is important to verify that format is set correctly.